tan-zhihao1/kickpi-book/rk3576/en/02-Getting_Started_Guide/02-Quick_Start_Guide.md

 ![image-20250418175523261](http://tanzhtanzh.oss-cn-shenzhen.aliyuncs.com/img/image-20250418175523261.png)

 ## ADB

 The K7 supports the use of the ADB function.
-For details, see [ADB Tutorial](../../../common/zh/adb/ADB教程.md).
+For details, see [ADB Tutorial](../../../common/en/adb/ADB_Tutorial.md).

 ## SSH

 The K7 supports the use of the SSH function.
-For details, see [SSH](../../../common/zh/linux/SSH.md).
+For details, see [SSH](../../../common/en/linux/SSH.md).

-## Common Issues
+## FAQ

 ### **Power Supply Issues after Power-On**